gilnam74/vex-sneppet/VEX-snippets.md

-This is the reference for VEX development basics.
+This is the reference for VEX development.
 Here you can find VEX code snippets that could be a good foundation to build your own tools.

 If you don`t have a general understanding of how VEX works and can be used, walkthrough the [VEX for artists](vex-for-artists) tutorial.